timescale/docs/mst/installation-mst.md

 <Highlight type="important">
 Your Managed Service for TimescaleDB trial includes up to US$300 credit for you to use.
-This is enough to complete all our tutorials and run a few test projects of your own.
+This is enough to complete all the tutorials and run a few test projects of your own.
 </Highlight>